sul-dlss-labs/preprints-evaluation-dataset/README.md

 # preprints-evaluation-dataset
-A dataset contructed to train metadata extraction from academic paper preprints
+A dataset contructed to evaluate metadata extraction from academic paper preprints